CIOSC/CAS-Digital-Credentials/README.md

 Digital Credentials Workspace for TS-115:

+## Technical Specification Documents

-The technical specification document (.docx) is periodically built from the repo and a working version is available at: [Technical Specification - working version](./build/ts-115-working-draft.docx).
-The finalized version resulting from service agreement will be produced and released as a pdf.
+Technical specification documents (.docx) are periodically built from this repo.
+Unofficial working versions are available at: [Technical Specification - working version](./build/ts-115-working-draft.docx).

+Finalized versions resulting from the conclusion of service agreement will be produced and made available [here](./publish/publish.md)

 ## Project Detail Summary